cholmes/gpkg-tiles/README.md

 gpkg-tiles
 ==========

 An experimental tiling specification derived from the geopackage candidate standard.
+This version is just the publicly released candidate specification formatted for github.

 To contribute find an issue in the [tracker] (http://github.com/cholmes/gpkg-tiles/issues) and make a pull request.